Technologicat/mcpyrate/README.md

 This way any invalid, stray mentions of the magic variable `it` trigger an error at macro expansion time.
 (It's not quite [`syntax-parameterize`](https://docs.racket-lang.org/reference/stxparam.html), but it'll do for Python.)

 If you want to expand only `it` inside an invocation of `mymacro[...]` (thus checking that the mentions are valid), leaving other nested macro invocations untouched, that's also possible.
-See below how to temporarily run a second expander with different bindings (from which you can omit everything but `it`).
+See below how to expand only macros in a given set (from which you can omit everything but `it`).

 ### Expand macros inside-out